nicolgit/whoiswho/README.md

 "tenant": "yourAADTenantId",
 }
 ```

-From now you can assign the Application Identity identified by the displayName to every Azure Resource via RBAC with the "Reader" role assignment.
+From now you can assign the Azure AD Service Principal identified by the displayName to every Azure Resource via RBAC with the "Reader" role assignment.

 ## Deployment
-### Setup Azure Prerequisites
+### Create Resource Group and a Service Principal for deploy the resources
+You can deploy the solution via the ARM Template provided with this repo by executing the  GitHub Action named "Deploy WhoIsWho".
+You will ned to create an Azure Resource Group that will contain the resources and a Service Principal that will have the Contribution permission to it.
+You can use the following instructions:
 1. Create a Resource Group on Azure
 2. Create an Azure AD App Registration/Service Principal.
 You can use the Azure AD functionalities from the portal or launch the followind "az cli" command: